-You’ll be able to make most of the purchases you need in your first few days here using your credit card.
+You will be able to make most of the purchases you need in your first few days here using your credit card.
 Practically all shops and businesses in New Zealand accept the major cards.

 You can get cash from ATMs (automatic teller machines).
-They’re easy to find here and they all have the Cirrus and Plus interbanking systems, so if you still have an account in your home country you’ll be able to access that.
+They are easy to find here and they all have the Cirrus and Plus interbanking systems, so if you still have an account in your home country you will be able to access that.

 Shoppers’ rights in New Zealand are well protected by the Consumer Guarantees Act.
-The Ministry of Consumer Affairs site has all the details.
+The government's Consumer Protection website has all the details.

 Where to buy food